17 Must-Haves for Your Next Report

 View the Making Waves Annual Impact Report here.

 The academy’s 2021-2022 impact report was designed to give readers a feel for the school’s vision, culture, campus and outcomes.
-The design complements the annual report for Making Waves Education Foundation, but uses the organization’s brand colors and design elements in a unique way.
+The design complements the annual report for Making Waves Education Foundation, but uses the academy’s brand colors and design elements in a unique way.

 This report features bright blue and white waves as background graphics for many pages, with pops of bright orange and darker blue accent colors throughout.
-The imagery within the report is all student-focused.
+The imagery within the report is student-focused.
 Most images are of real students engaging in typical activities on campus rather than smiling and posed photographs.

 View the Making Waves Academy Impact Report here.